 Search Engine Optimization (SEO) for IEEE Sites

-You've likely heard about the mysterious Google search algorithm, with its hundreds of arcane “signals” that affect a website or webpage’s position on a search engine results page (SERP).
-What are the most important of those signals, and which can be influenced?
-For Google and the other major search engines, the most important positive ranking factors are:
+Unlike a library, search engines process hundreds of data points, and all these data points have varying degrees of signaling that affect a website or web page’s position on a search engine results page (SERP).
+What are the most important signals, and which can be influenced?
+For Google and the other major search engines, the most important ranking factors are:

 - Global link authority of site

 - CTR (click-through-rate) of keyword searched